Giants

 c I’m feelin’ just awful

-d Merry Christmas, Santa’s dead [think he ain't? he is]
+d Merry Christmas, Santa’s dead [think he’s not?
+He is]

 [MUSICAL INTERLUDE]